tsmanner/terrasa-private/planning.md

 ### 3. An accident in a necromancer's lab (Nayarak) releases an abomination
 A muffled BOOM emanates from a building just ahead.
 DC 15 Wisdom (perception) to catch the shutters on a building shake, dust falling from them, and a small trickle of smoke to begin rising from them.
 On a failure, as the party walks past, BANG, the door is smashed off the front and a monster burst out, engaging them.
 On a success, if they investigate, they can peer through (Dexterity (stealth) 14) to see a Helmed Horror emerging from a basement, from which smoke is pouring.
 It will start destroying some containers in the building before heading toward the door, which it will smash open, step into the street, and attack the nearest people it sees, unless the party intervenes first.
+{% include dnd/encounter-head.html name="Helmed Horror" %}
-{% include dnd/encounter.html name="Helmed Horror" %}
+{% include dnd/encounter-body.html name="Helmed Horror" %}
+{% capture text %}
 If they enter the building afterwords, they see a door to the basement that was smashed open and some smoke trickling out.
 If they enter, downstairs they find a storage cellar with a few empty crates lying around and a dirt floor.
 A DC 10 investigation reveals a false wall by the fact that the trickle of smoke is emitting from what appears to be solid stone.
 The illusory segment of rock hides a lab with a two work benches in it, one of which was sundered through the middle, the other tipped over.
 The floor is littered with broken glass and an assortment of metal tubes, wire frames, and broken alchemical tools.
 Shelves ringed the perimeter, but have been mostly torn down off the walls.
 Beneath them, there are various preserved organs and unidentifiable fleshy masses, in varying states of decay.
 A floor to ceiling tank in the corner, about 3' in diameter, with tubes connecting to the top and bottom, is shattered.
 The smoke is rising from it's base.
 (After about one minute, a gout of flame will erupt from it, DEX 15 for 2d6 fire damage and the room begins to burn).
 - Investigation check
   - DC 12 find a newly finished teak cleat near the entrance